MoonHighway/javascript-jungle-guide/hello-world/periodic-table-objects/intro-to-objects/array-of-objects.md

 # Creating Arrays of Objects

-(1) Create an array of instruments
+A common data format is to create an array of objects.
+Create that array:

 ```javascript
 const instruments = [